micheldebree/micheldebree.github.io/content/posts/our_point_of_view/index.md

 > The KCS Power Cartridge monitor unveiling the secrets of machine language

-In the image above, you see the memory location on the left (there are `$ffff` of them, so about 64k).
+In the image above, you see the memory location on the left (in the range of `$0000-$ffff` so about 64k.
+Hex numbers are expressed with a `$` on the Commodore 64).
 Next to that you see the bytes that the CPU understands as instructions.
 Each instruction is one byte, optionally followed by one or two bytes as an argument to the instruction.
 The third column shows the instruction as mnemonics (also called assembler code), making it a bit more readable.